Browns Nursing Home: Compassionate Care in a Homely Environment

 The facility offers various amenities catering to its residents’ diverse needs, including spacious living quarters, landscaped gardens for relaxation, and well-equipped recreational areas.
 Residents can enjoy daily activities such as gardening clubs and art therapy sessions, fostering a tight-knit community atmosphere.
 Testimonials from residents and staff alike indicate high satisfaction with both the living environment and the personalized services provided.

 When selecting a nursing home, one critical consideration is the quality of care, often assessed through Medicare star ratings.
 These ratings provide insights into a facility’s compliance with safety, health, and staffing standards, which are crucial for families when making informed decisions.
 According to Medicare.gov and CMS.gov, Brown’s Health & Rehabilitation Center maintains a commendable rating, now reported with updated federal performance metrics for transparency as of July 2025.
+Notably, as of October 2025, CMS revised its Five-Star rating methodology to consider only the two most recent surveys instead of three, and has added antipsychotic medication usage as a factor in the quality rating, affecting many facilities.
 Regular inspections ensure adherence to quality measures, providing families peace of mind regarding their loved one’s safety and well-being.

-The staff-to-resident ratio at Brown’s is carefully maintained to ensure personalized attention.
-Recent changes by the Centers for Medicare & Medicaid Services (CMS) mandate 24/7 licensed nursing coverage, with clearer nurse roles and robust policies regarding admissions, transfers, and medication oversight.
-Enhanced federal regulations effective in 2025 require stricter staffing verification via Payroll Based Journal reporting, tighter controls on psychotropic medication use, and new mandates supporting resident rights and health equity by analyzing disparities in care.
-Oversight on admissions and discharges is strengthened to protect residents, ensuring compliance and quality.
+Enhanced federal regulations in 2025 required stricter staffing verification via Payroll Based Journal reporting, tighter controls on psychotropic medication use, and new mandates supporting resident rights and health equity by analyzing disparities in care.
+Oversight on admissions and discharges was strengthened to protect residents, ensuring compliance and quality.

 CMS, Updated Nursing Home Surveyor Guidance (2025), Sandberg Phoenix, Major CMS Revisions 2025, CMS Guidance Summary PDF, PALTMed, CMS Surveyor Guidance 2025